nfttrader-io/sdk-js/README.md

 )
 ```

-This method can emits 3 different types of event.
+This method can emit 3 different types of events.

 - [```createSwapTransactionCreated```](#createswaptransactioncreated)
 - [```createSwapTransactionMined```](#createswaptransactionmined)